Where Does our Water Come From?

 Why does my water seem cloudy?

 Water that is cloudy is often the result of air in the water.
 To verify the cloudy water is caused by air, fill a clear glass with water from your faucet.
 Watch the glass closely.
-If the glass gets clear from the bottom to the top after a few minute then there is air in the water.
+If the glass gets clear from the bottom to the top after a few minutes then there is air in the water.
 While the quality of water is not affected by presence of air, it could be indicative of a problem in the distribution system.
-Excessive air in your water should be reported to the Water Utility Department by calling (817) 473-8411 or (817) 477-2248.
+Excessive air in your water should be reported to the Bud Ervin Water Treatment Plant by calling 817-728-3674 or via email at [email protected]

 What is causing the staining of my plumbing fixtures?